inspire-helsinki-2019/challenge/docs/signup.md

 discussions to share ideas and learn together.

 The **first 10 teams to sign up are eligible for one (1) 100% discount code per team for the [Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/)** in Helsinki on 22 - 24 October (save up to 350€).
+The discounted tickets are only valid for the teams who have sent a written submission for their challenge work by the submission deadline.
 After the signing up, the eligible team leaders receive discount codes to use when [registering](https://www.inspire-helsinki-2019.fi/register) to the Inspire Helsinki 2019 event.

 Please read and accept all the [rules](/rules.html) of the Inspire Helsinki 2019 Data Challenge before signing up.